StatStud/book-club/content/posts/mans-search-for-himself.md

 ### Anxiety and the Threat to the self

+It is erroneous to think that wars and economic depressions cause anxiety; rather our anxiety is often the cause of these events--they are symptoms of the same underlying cause.

+May brings up the example of Fascism and Nazi totalitarianism.
+When a nation is prey to insupportable economic want and is psychologically and spiritually empty, it takes one charismatic and passionate individual with a definite plan to fill in the vacuum; the people end up selling their freedom in exchange for their anxiety.

+The same can happen in the US during heated politics; when a group suffers continuous anxiety, with no agreed-on constructive steps to take, its members sooner or later turn against each other.
+May uses the example fo McCarthyism to illustrate the heightened anxiety that led to a nation turning against itself.

 ### What is Anxiety?

+Anxiety is helplessness/powerlessness in the face of an unidentified adversity; not knowing the threat, and therefore not knowing what plan of action to take.

+(Side note: This is why **a problem written down is HALF-SOLVED!!!**)

+What's more, anxiety is a threat to our existence as a whole being, rather than the existence of a subset of ourselves (e.g. a broken arm may hurt, but it does not threaten a person's existence).

+The great bulk of our anxiety comes when some value we hold essential to our existence as selves is threatened.

+Tying back to the idea of being "well-liked"--it's the same idea of challenging someone's position in the social hierarchy.
+There is great anxiety when people believe they're position in society is challenged, because of that lingering threat of psychosis from a weak inner strength--thereby creating this constant sense of anxiety.

+(Side note: how does this idea compare with the teaching of Budda on "letting go" of past identifies?)

+Anxiety has the same effect as psychosis; it disorients man, wiping out, temporarily, hsi knowledge of what and who he is, and blurring his view of reality around him.

+#### The antidote to anxiety

+Just as anxiety destroys our self-awareness, so awareness of ourselves can destroy anxiety.
+In other words, the stronger our consciousness of ourselves, the more we can take a strand against and overcome anxiety.

+Anxiety, like a fever, is a sign that an inner struggle is in progress; it is evidence that a psychological or spiritual batter is going on.
+So long as this conflict is present, there is an open possibility that we can becomes aware of the causes of the conflict, and find a solution on a higher level of health.

+Anxiety is simply nature's way of indicating to us that we need to solve a problem.

+The more the threat wins, the more then our awareness of ourselves is surrounded; the greater our self-strength (our capacity to persevere our awareness of ourselves and the objective world around us) the less we will be overcome by the threat.

+Our task, then, is to strength our consciousness of ourselves, to find centers of strength within ourselves which enable us to stand despite the confusion and bewilderment around us.

 ## What is the foundational knowledge required for me to learn this?